carpentriesoffline/offlinedatasci/paper.md

-The offlinedatasci package is part of a growing set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in Internet limited environments.
-The larger ecosystem allows local computers, like Raspberry Pi's, to be used as isolated servers to provide workshop attendees a wireless network to acquire the necessary materials during workshops even when there is no Internet access.
+The offlinedatasci package is part of a growing set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in Internet-limited environments.
+The larger ecosystem allows local computers, like Raspberry Pi's, to be used as isolated servers to provide workshop attendees with a wireless network to acquire the necessary materials during workshops even when there is no Internet access.
 The offlinedatasci package automates the downloading and updating of the most recent materials for running workshops and also